RagnarB83/ash-documentation/docs/benchmarking.rst

 - numcores: Only needed for workflow.
 Number of cores to use.
 - reuseorbs: Whether orbitals should be reused for each species in reaction.
 Only makes sense if geometries are similar (e.g. IE/EA reactions).
 Boolean True/False.
 - corrections: Corrections to be applied to the calculated reaction energies, e.g. ZPE or thermal correction etc. List of floats.
 Can also be defined within testset.
+- workflow_args: Optional workflow arguments if using workflow and the default settings need to be modified.

 #########################################
 Running a test set with a chosen QMtheory